geekyfox/scheming/README.md

 Yes, this simplistic implementation will miserably fail to parse a source file with a string constant that is longer than 10K characters.

-If you think about it, hard-coded 10K bytes for buffer size is kind of interesting here.
+If you take some time to think about it, hard-coded 10K bytes for buffer size is kind of interesting here.
 It's an arbitrary number that on one hand is safely above any practical limit in terms of usefulness.
 I mean, of course you can hard-code entire "Crime and Punishment" as a single string constant just to humiliate a dimwit interpreter author.
 But within any remotely sane coding style such blob must be offloaded to an external text file, and even an order of magnitude less should be good enough for all reasonable intents and purposes.